Install Moodle LMS

 In this article, you'll learn how to install the Moodle LMS.

-Auto-registration of your Moodle server with Microsoft Azure Active Directory (Azure AD).
+Auto-registration of your Moodle server with Microsoft Entra ID.

 One-click deployment of your Moodle Assistant bot to Azure.